johnpham0527/QUERY-API-Prototype/README.md

 #### Libraries

-  * GET /api/libraries - get all libraries (name and id) as an array
+  * GET /api/libraries - get all libraries (only name and id) as an array

   * POST /api/libraries/newLibrary - create a new library database item. will eventually be access restricted